ravthiru/springboot-parser-app/README.md

    docker-compose up --build

    ```
-3. Check App is up and running
+3. Check App and postgres db is up and running

    ```
    docker ps